mikedilger/sarek/README.md

 tricks would be required.
 This is no small job, and we punt on it.
 If you want such a thing, I direct your attention to the `vulkano` (https://github.com/tomaka/vulkano) crate, where such work is ongoing.

+THE WARNING BEARS REPEATING:  WE ARE IN VERY EARLY DEVELOPMENT.
+Mostly we are currently implementing only those features that the author needs in his higher-level crate.

 ## License